 The greatest comic of all time, according to some.
 This is a small exaggeration.
 After exhausting, grueling, and – dare I say it – faintly erotic analysis, I bring you the truth.
 It’s the greatest comic of its first week of issuance in 1980.
-Perhaps ten days.
-Or eleven.
+Perhaps the weekend after, too.
 Best I can do.

-The story’s complete rubbish: it’s a “toddler smashing action figures together” plot where the MetaBaron battles the HitlerRodents while the GlorpFucks unite the PlotStone with the QuantumMatrix and all seems lost but then the SlamPig Brigade arrives and blows up the NightmareBot and on and on and on (and on and on).
-Comics like The Incal don’t “end”, they merely stop having new issues written and inked.
+The story is complete rubbish: The Incal has a “toddler smashing action figures together” plot where the MetaBaron battles the HitlerRodents while the GlorpFucks unite the PlotStone with the QuantumMatrix and all seems lost but then the SlamPig Brigade arrives and blows up the NightmareBot and on and on and on (and on and on).
+Comics like The Incal don’t “end”, they merely stop having new issues produced.
 The fact that it has six volumes is incidental: it could just as easily have gone on for six more, or sixty more, or until Jodorowsky died.

 People describe it as “surrealist” but it’s not, they describe it as “philosophical” but it’s not, etc. Visually it evokes those psychedelic 70s-80s animated movies like Wizards and Fantastic Planet, as well as French “bandes dessinées” comics such as Tintin.
 It consists of very powerful and imaginative imagery, with the plot noisily emitting a dense cloud of complications.
 It also reminds of Metal Hurlant/Heavy Metal – which it has to, because its artist Mœbius was an important figure in that comic.
 Some of Mœbius’s famous visual motifs are present in the Incal, such as Arzach’s white pterodactyl, here seen as the hero’s comical sidekick, Deepo.

 As does the fact that it’s wordless.
 Some comics gain from having text, others lose.
-Neil Gaiman once wrote that he “read” some Metal Hurlant (not understanding French) comics and loved them.
-Later, he read those same stories in English translation and was disappointed – now that he could understand the words, they seemed small and trifling.
+Neil Gaiman once wrote that he “read” some Metal Hurlant comics (not understanding French) and loved them.
+Later, he read those same stories in English translation and was disappointed – now that he could understand the words, they seemed curiously small.
 I had a similar experience with certain untranslated Junji Ito manga.
 It wasn’t that they were bad, but my imagination made them seem much greater than they really were.

 The Incal is probably a similar case: more enjoyable if you can’t read the words and only have Moebius’s imagery to guide you.
 The comic book emerged out of Jodorowsky’s 1975 attempt to adapt Frank Herbert’s Dune.
 He’d planned a 10-hour opus that would have made Heaven’s Gate look like a poster child for minimalism, featuring HR Giger, Mick Jagger, Salvadore Dali, spiritual and psychedelic themes, etc. He was unable to secure funding for this project (film studios have found more convenient ways to declare Chapter 11 bankruptcy) and much of the work he did was repurposed into The Incal.
 There’s little evidence of Dune in the final comic, but I doubt Jodorowsky’s planned film would have had much connection to it either.